ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S6/Physics/Electromagnetism/Coulomb's Law.md

 $$
 ---
 ## Vacuum Permittivity
 **Vacuum permittivity**, also known as **permittivity of free space** or the **electric constant**, is a constant which determines how easy it is for an electric field to "penetrate" a vacuum, and consequently how strongly charges influence each other.
+The greater the permittivity, the easier it is for charges to interact, and the less electrostatic force is therefore required.

 Permittivity is represented by the Greek letter epsilon, $\large \varepsilon$.